Salt & Light Seminar

 The primary aim of this year's Salt & Light event is to guide participants in thinking through the philosophical and ethical implications of capital punishment.

-Dr. Doug Groothuis and Ms. Jennifer Kraska will present views on capital punishment from philosophical and ethical perspectives for and against respectively.
-Both Dr. Groothuis and Ms. Kraska will have a respondent speaker challenging their respective viewpoints.
+Dr. Doug Groothuis, Dr. Jim Ryan, Ms. Jennifer Kraska, and Honorable Raymond Dean Jones will present views on capital punishment from philosophical, ethical, pastoral, and legal perspectives for and against respectively.
+All speakers will have a respondent speaker challenging their respective viewpoints.
 Following the main event, all four speakers will sit down for a lunch with the attendees to discuss the different perspectives and how we can use them to be Salt & Light in this world.